 How Serious Gamification Drives Learning

 Delivering soft skills training such as language learning in the humanitarian sector has unique challenges.
-Organisations within the sector often work with local communities, first responders and volunteers.
-Digital learning in this space can save lives so it is important to get it right.
-Save the Children is aiming to be a trailblazer in the humanitarian sector, developing new learning technologies and content – and making the digital learning content freely available for others in the sector to benefit from.
+Organisations often work with local communities, first responders and volunteers.
+Digital learning in this space can save lives, so it is essential to get it right.
+Save the Children is aiming to be a trailblazer in the humanitarian sector, developing new learning technologies and content – and making the digital learning content freely available to others in the industry to benefit from.
 At Speexx Exchange in Berlin, Save the Children showcased how the organisation has invested in serious gaming.

 Unlock relevant Skills Levels